 We could look at a tidal diamond on a chart, or at the arrows in a tidal atlas, but these sources are not infallible, particularly near irregular coastlines where the streams may be deflected or even reverse direction.

-It’s often helpful to go back to basics and simply look at the sea, beginning with the water around moored objects, although this may pose more questions.
+It’s often helpful to go back to basics and simply look at the sea, beginning with the water around moored objects, although this may pose more questions when sailing in waves.

 For instance, in photo 1 (above), the tide past the buoy is obviously rushing from right to left, but the moored yacht against the far shore is in a current flowing from left to right.